Clean Energy & Sustainability

 CAPI is funded by the CSC Grant Program, Title 15 of the Environmental Protection Fund through the NYS DEC.
 CAPI Adapt was funded by the Hudson River Estuary Program (HREP), NYS DEC, with support from the NYS Environmental Protection Fund, in cooperation with New England Interstate Water Pollution Control Commission (NEIWPCC).

-Landfill Biofilters Project
+Landfills Biofilters Project

 HVRC’s Landfill Biofilters Project aims to reduce methane emissions at 14 closed municipal landfills in the Mid-Hudson region through the installation of biofilters.
 The project also includes an optional solar and battery storage feasibility study component, as well as pollinator plantings.
 Biofilters provide a natural and cost-effective method for mitigating methane emissions from landfills.
 In addition to reducing greenhouse gas emissions, they help improve air quality and contribute to overall waste management sustainability.